 A URL, or Uniform Resource Locator, is the text which is typed into the internet browser when you want to go to a website.
 A URL begins with http:// or https:// followed by www then the website name.
 For example, https://www.echowebsolutions.co.uk

 Usability is an indication of how a website performs from the user’s perspective in vital areas such as ease of navigation, readability and responsiveness.

 User Experience - UX

 User experience (UX) design is the process digital teams use to create websites that provide meaningful and relevant experiences to users typically to increase the likelihood of conversions or sales.
 This involves the design of the entire website, usability, responsiveness and page content.

 User generated content is original content – images, videos, reviews etc – created by people rather than brands.
 Many brands will share user generated content on their own social media accounts and websites.
 This builds trust and credibility and can have a positive impact on SEO.

 This is the area of a web page that is visible to a user.
 The viewport adjusts to the device being used and will appear much larger on a computer screen as opposed to a smartphone.

 Content that spreads across the internet rapidly.
 It could be via shares on social media or through a link to a piece of content.
 An example would be a ‘meme’ which spans cultures and ages around the world and is extremely shareable.

 Voice search allows users to use a voice command to search the internet, a website or an app.

-Yandex is a search engine originally started in Russia but now has global English version.
+Yandex is a search engine that was originally started in Russia but now has a global English version.
 It’s the dominant search engine in Russia, used in 55% of the searches and runs using different algorithms.
 This means there are different tactics involved when increasing your website rankings.